-The GEMS Summer Program in San Antonio provides students who are going into 6th through 12th grades in 2019 the opportunity to learn more about Army medical science and STEM.
+The GEMS Summer Program in San Antonio provides students who are going into 6th through 12th grades the opportunity to learn more about U.S. Army medical science and STEM.
 Programs are free of charge.
 If you enjoy hands-on activities and want to learn about science, technology, engineering, and mathematics (STEM) subjects and careers, apply to GEMS in San Antonio!

 About the U.S. Army Institute of Surgical Research

 The United States U.S. Army Institute of Surgical Research is the proud host of Gains in the Education of Mathematics and Science (GEMS)!

 Welcoming middle and high school students, our summer program exposes student to laboratory-based experiments and encourages the development of teamwork and leadership skills.
 It is a four day camp with three sessions to choose from.

 Students that will be entering the GEMS I Beginner are those entering the 6-8th grades and are welcome to apply for this GEMS program.
 This program offers students the opportunity to explore new pursuits in the life sciences and expand upon their current interests with unique hands-on experiences.

 A new Intermediate course, formerly the Advanced Course is for High School rising- 9th and 10th graders.
 This program offers students the opportunity to explore new pursuits in the life sciences and expand upon their current interests with unique hands-on experiences.

 The New Advanced Course if for High School 11th and 12th Graders.
 This program offers students the opportunity to expand on their current interests with unique hands-on experiences initiated by the students themselves.
 The course will incorporate teamwork and leadership skills as well as educational and career strategies.

 All participants must be United States Citizens.
 All participants are eligible for an educational stipend.